Jas-0528/ACIT2911-Project/file_instructions.md

   - Difficulty selection
   - Length of quiz
 - Users can also select "Random Mode" from the navigation bar. <!-- It's not "Random Mode" but we can change that if we want. -->
+- Users can also select "Random Mode" from the navigation bar.

+> The home page appearance varies based on whether a quiz needs to be resumed or not.

 ### 5. play.html